Frequently Asked Questions

-Doxsteel Fasteners are designed to offer our customers an unparallelled return on investment, so we constantly document our bolts’ field performance wherever they are in service to determine just how much cost savings they provide.
+Doxsteel Fasteners are designed to offer our customers an unparallelled return on investment, so we constantly document our bolts’ field performance to determine just how much cost savings they provide.
 Every process we perform and every test we conduct is done to prolong our fasteners’ lifespan, provide quick and easy installation, and resist seizing to prevent costly operational shutdown and dangerous hot bolting conditions.
 With these processes protecting our bolts from the usual heavy maintenance costs, you can count on our fasteners to return cost savings in time and labor at least 20 times over.
 Our upfront costs are consistently competitive; our long-term savings for our customers are completely unparalleled.

 How do you know your bolt will last so long?

 There are many tests we conduct on both our fasteners and our manufacturing processes to make sure that nothing compromises our bolts.
 Guided by specifications recommended by API 20E and ASTM, we test every Doxsteel Fastener in conditions that mimic both the stresses and the environmental conditions of offshore service to make sure that they are up to the task.